ultimate271/notes/tolkien/akallabeth.md

 sail upon the sea.
 But no ship came ever again from the West to Númenor, and Avallónë was veiled in cloud.

+### Gimilkhâd dies, but his son, Pharazôn, is a great leader of the Númenórians and has great power in those times
 Now Gimilkhâd died two years before his two hundredth year (which was accounted an early death for one of Elros' line even in its waning), but this brought no peace to the King.
 For Pharazôn son of Gimilkhâd had become a man yet more